-So we didnt specify the JPA "id-class".
+Note that we didn't specify the JPA "id-class".
 You will, of course, have to give the field a value before persisting the object, either by setting it yourself, or by using a value-strategy on that field.

 PrimaryKey: Rules for User-Defined classes